 For at least a few thousand years, inhabitants of Yosemite Valley set fire to the meadows annually, typically in the autumn.
 This made it easier to harvest fallen acorns and promoted the growth of plants with edible bulbs and tubers.
 Many of the common flowers we know today were prized as root crops, like Elegant Brodiaea (Brodiaea elegans), Blue Dicks (Dichelostemma capitatum), Mariposa Lilies (various Calochortus species), and many more.
 See the wonderful article by M. Kat Anderson and Frank K. Lake on the various “geophytes” (roughly speaking, “root crops”) prized and eaten traditionally in California.

 The Valley was sometimes described as “swampy,” but the new guardians of the Valley brought changes.
-It’s likely that swampy crops like onion were common, though they are rare today.
+It’s likely that swampy crops like onion were common, though they are rare today in Yosemite Valley.
 Meanwhile, those same moisture levels made the meadows inhospitable to the native pines, firs and oaks.
-The Ahwahnechee practice of burning the meadows was important also kept tree encroachment at bay.
+The Ahwahneechee practice of burning the meadows also kept tree encroachment at bay.

-It also appears that the Ahwahneechee used fire to hunt the deer in Yosemite Valley, and probably elsewhere (Ernst, p.
+It appears that the Ahwahneechee used fire to hunt the deer in Yosemite Valley, and probably elsewhere (Ernst, p.
 39).
-So the fire that kept the trees from overtaking the Valley also helped keep the deer population down and, therefore, prevented the deer from eating so many of the Valley’s flowers.
-Indeed, oral tales speak of the Ahwahneechee going up to the Valley rim to hunt for deer, presumably because deer were not sufficiently abundant on the Valley floor.
+So the fire that kept the trees from overtaking the Valley also indirectly helped keep the deer population down and, therefore, prevented the deer from eating so many of the Valley’s flowers.
+Oral tales speak of the Ahwahneechee going up to the Valley rim to hunt for deer, presumably because deer were not sufficiently abundant on the Valley floor.

 In addition, the European-Americans changed the hydrology of the Valley.
 Blasting the recessional moraine near El Capitan in 1878 for the express purpose of draining the Valley had a major impact on the meadows.
-Road building and utility pipes, often becoming cracked and abandoned, also impacted the hydrology of the Valley and accelerated the drying of the meadows (Gibbens and Heady, p.
+Raised roadbeds disrupted the flow of water.
+Utility pipes often cracked and were abandoned, leaving them to take in water and channel it out of the meadows (Gibbens and Heady, p.
 8 and passim).
 With the drying came more brush, more trees, and fewer flowers.

-All of these changes that came with the expulsion of the Ahwahnechee combined to create a Valley floor that had far less meadow and much more undergrowth than it had in perhaps thousands of years.
+All of these changes that came with the expulsion of the Ahwahneechee combined to create a Valley floor that had far less meadow and much more undergrowth than it had had in perhaps thousands of years.
 Still, the 1937 state of the Valley was far less forested than what we have become accustomed to in the twenty-first century.
-In addition, the absence of grazing animals there, either wild or domestic, meant there was a lot less predation of those flowers that did grow.
 The result was undoubtedly a greater quantity of flowers than we know today, but beyond that we mostly know only about the species that were used for food, and precious little even about those.

 Yosemite Valley from Invasion to National Park